PrincetonUniversity/install_lammps/01_installing/stellar-intel/scripts.md

 # Stellar

-The Intel portion of Stellar is composed of 296 nodes with 96 CPU-cores per node.
+The Intel portion of [Stellar](https://researchcomputing.princeton.edu/systems/stellar) is composed of 296 nodes with 96 CPU-cores per node.

-See the stellar-intel directory at the top of this page.
-Most users should choose the user-intel version as below:
+Run these commands to install LAMMPS with the [Intel-USER](../misc/notes.md#USER-INTEL) package on Stellar:

 ```
 $ ssh <YourNetID>@stellar-intel.princeton.edu